HEAT oven to 400°F. COAT 15-1/2 x 10-1/2 x 1-inch jelly-roll pan with cooking spray. LINE bottom with waxed or parchment paper; spray paper.

 BEAT egg yolks in clean mixer bowl on high speed until thick and lemon-colored, 3 to 5 minutes.
 Gradually BEAT IN remaining 1/3 cup granulated sugar until pale yellow and sugar is dissolved.
-BEAT IN vanilla and salt.
+BEAT IN almond extract, vanilla and salt.

-MIX nuts and flour in small bowl; sprinkle evenly over egg whites.
+MIX almonds and flour in small bowl; sprinkle evenly over egg whites.
 ADD yolk mixture.
 FOLD gently but thoroughly until color is uniform and no streaks of white remain.
 Do not stir.
 SPREAD in prepared pan.

 BAKE in 400°F oven until center springs back when lightly tapped with finger, 10 to 12 minutes.

 MEANWHILE MAKE SYRUP: HEAT sugar and water in small saucepan to boiling.
 REDUCE heat; simmer 1 minute.
 LET COOL.
 STIR IN liqueur, if desired.